 Alex Johnson explains what Kyphosis is, why it is potentially a sports fan injury and how to avoid it.

 - Sports Equipment for Children

 Jen Fox provides advice on the importance of proper sports equipment for Children.

 - Recovery from a Sports Injury

-Whether it is a minor strain in the ankle or a more serious ligament tear, any type of injury requires vigilant attention to recovery.
-Not only does a period of recuperation involve treatment and potentially physical therapy, but your activity levels, diet, and at-home care all play major roles as well in helping you heal to prevent further injury.
+Whether it is a minor strain in the ankle or a more severe ligament tear, any type of injury requires vigilant attention to recovery.
+Not only does a period of recovery involve treatment and potentially physical therapy, but your activity levels, diet, and at-home care all play significant roles as well in helping you heal to prevent further injury.